CrowdStrike/foundry-tutorial-enrich-incidents/SECURITY.md

 ## Comments

-If you have suggestions on how this process could be improved, please let us know by [starting a new discussion](https://github.com/CrowdStrike/foundry-tutorial-fusion-soar/discussions).
+If you have suggestions on how this process could be improved, please let us know by [creating a new issue](https://github.com/CrowdStrike/foundry-tutorial-encrich-incidents/issues).